bishalk21/CodingPractice/javascript/complete-javascript/05-DOM-and-Event-fundamentals/01-dom.md

 # DOM

+- tree-like structure
+- structural representation of all nodes in HTML document
+- represents UI of an application
+- we need DOM so that we can dynamically update or manipulate or change the content of web page.
+- DOM allows to the script to update the content, style and structure of the document

 DOM is an acronym for Document Object Model.
 It is a programming interface for HTML and XML documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects.
 That way, programming languages can connect to the page.

 - structured representation of an HTML documents.